Best classic books for KS2 children

 Heidi by Johanna Spyri, illustrated by Susan Hellard, translated by Peter James Bowman(£6.39, Alma Books)

 Five year old Heidi is a clever and kind-hearted little girl, growing up in Switzerland.
 Even when she’s sent to live with her curmudgeonly old Alp-Uncle in a remote house in the mountains, she’s determined to make the best of it.
 Her spirit and good nature soon win over the reclusive old man, and Heidi comes to love life in the Alps.
-She also makes a new friend of Peter the goatherd.
-But she suddenly faces a great upheaval, when she is taken away from her happy, settled existence to live in the city.
 A charming and enduring story of courage, friendship and optimism.

 Tom’s Midnight Garden by Philippa Pearce(£6.99, OUP)